A silicon Brillouin laser: Introduction

 \section{Introduction}

-Through a mastery of the optical and electronic properties of silicon, the field of silicon photonics has produced a variety of chip-scale optical technologies \cite{jalali06,reed2004silicon,Reed2010,liang2010recent,liang10,leuthold2010nonlinear,Asghari2011,bogaerts12,Li2008,Sun2015} for applications ranging from high-bandwidth communications \cite{alduino2007interconnects} to biosensing on a chip \cite{devos07}.
-The potential for these and other possible technologies has piqued interest in strategies to reshape the coherence and spectral properties of light for a large array of on-chip functionalities.
-One promising approach to customize on-chip light involves the use of the nonlinear optical properties of silicon to create optical laser oscillators \cite{leuthold2010nonlinear}.
-For example, Raman and Kerr nonlinearities have been harnessed to create all-silicon Raman lasers \cite{boyraz2004demonstration, rong2005continuous,Takahashi2013} and for demonstrations of long-wavelength Kerr frequency combs in silicon resonators \cite{kuyken2015octave,Griffith2015}.
-Brillouin interactions, produced by the coupling between light and sound, offer a complementary set of behaviors and capabilities for laser technologies.
-By harnessing these nonlinearities in a variety of physical systems, Brillouin lasers have been designed to yield everything from frequency-tunable laser emission \cite{takuma1964stimulated} and mode-locked pulsed lasers \cite{lecoeuche1998brillouin} to low-noise oscillators and optical gyroscopes \cite{Smith91,Loh15,kabakova2013narrow,zarinetchi1991stimulated,li2017microresonator,geng2008dual,li2013microwave}.
-While Brillouin lasers have been widely studied in glass waveguides \cite{Smith91,morrison2017compact} and resonators \cite{lee2012chemically,li2012characterization}, Brillouin lasing has yet to be demonstrated in silicon.
+With the ability to control the optical and electronic properties of silicon, the field of silicon photonics has produced a variety of chip-scale optical devices \cite{Reed2010,liang2010recent,leuthold2010nonlinear} for applications ranging from high-bandwidth communications \cite{alduino2007interconnects} to biosensing on a chip \cite{devos07}.
+The rapid proliferation of these technologies has spurred interest in strategies to reshape the spectral and coherence properties of light for a wide array of on-chip functionalities.
+One promising approach to customize on-chip light involves using the nonlinear optical properties of silicon to create optical laser oscillators \cite{leuthold2010nonlinear}.
+For example, Raman nonlinearities have been harnessed to create all-silicon Raman lasers \cite{boyraz2004demonstration,rong2005continuous}.
+Brillouin interactions, produced by the coupling between light and sound, could offer a complementary set of behaviors and capabilities for laser technologies in silicon.
+By exploiting these nonlinearities in a variety of physical systems, Brillouin lasers have been designed to yield everything from frequency-tunable laser emission \cite{takuma1964stimulated} and mode-locked pulsed lasers \cite{lecoeuche1998brillouin} to low-noise oscillators and optical gyroscopes \cite{Smith91,Loh15,kabakova2013narrow,li2017microresonator}.